Editor’s Note: This post has been updated with fresh content and links to better serve readers like you. 😉

-It may seem daunting, but achieving sustained Facebook PPC success is well within reach – for anyone.
-That is, if you do it right.
+It may seem daunting, but sustained Facebook PPC success is well within reach – for anyone.

-As the undisputed leader in social networking, Facebook is strives to keep its edge.
-It introduces changes to its platform on a consistent basis, regularly offering marketers ways to better interact and engage with its 2.07 billion users.
+As the undisputed leader in social networking, Facebook is always striving to keep its edge.
+The platform changes regularly, offering marketers ways to interact and engage with its 2.3 billion users more effectively.

-Thus, the strategies and tactics marketers need to achieve Facebook PPC success are constantly changing.
-And the best among us are always looking to keep up with new Facebook advertising trends, working to make sure we understand what the ideal pathways are to engage with our audiences.
+Thus, the strategies and tactics marketers need to succeed in Facebook PPC are constantly changing too.
+And to keep up with new Facebook advertising trends, we’re always looking for the best pathways to engage with our audiences.

 To help with that, we’ll look at some of the best new strategies and perennial favorites we’ve used here at KlientBoost.